did-app/www/_articles/did-explained-how-did-passwordless-authentication-works.md

 [Open ID Connect](https://openid.net/connect/) is a simple identity layer on top of the [OAuth 2.0 protocol](https://oauth.net/2/) and allows applications to exchange information about authenticated sessions and end-users.

-This diagram explains how Open ID Connect works:

 ![How DID works: Open ID Connect Integration](/assets/images/how-did-works/how-did-works-open-id-connect-integration.png)

 Let’s look in more detail at step four of the diagram above.
 This is the step where DID authenticates the user.